agormp/sumt/README.md

 #### Tree probabilities

 This is the content of the file `rpoB.nexus.trprobs`.
-Note: For data sets with more than about 15 taxa, each sampled tree will typically be unique and all topologies therefore have the same probability, meaning the credible set is less useful.
+Note: For data sets with more than about 15 taxa each sampled tree will typically be unique and all topologies therefore have the same probability, meaning the credible set is less useful.
 (Bipartitions on those trees will, however, not be unique, and clade probabilities carry useful information).

 ```
 #NEXUS